 In the pre-1970 form of the Roman Rite, the two weeks before Easter form the season of Passiontide, a subsection of the Lenten season that begins with Matins of Ash Wednesday and ends immediately before the Mass of the Easter Vigil.
 In this form, what used to be officially called Passion Sunday is the official name of the First Sunday in Passiontide, and Palm Sunday is the additional name of the Second Sunday in Passiontide.
 In Sunday and ferial Masses (but not on feasts celebrated in the first of these two weeks), the Gloria Patri is omitted at the Entrance Antiphon and the Lavabo and in the responses in the Divine Office.

-The veiling of crucifixes and images of the saints with violet cloth, obligatory before 1970, is left to the decision of the national bishops' conferences.
-In the United States, it is permitted but not required at the pastor's discretion.
+The decision of the national bishops' conferences to veil crucifixes and images of the saints with violet cloth, obligatory before 1970, is left to the pastor's discretion.
+In the United States, it is permitted but not required.
 In all forms, the readings concern the events leading up to the Last Supper and Christ's betrayal, Passion, and death.

 In the Roman Rite, feasts that fall within that week are omitted unless they have the rank of Solemnity, in which case they are transferred to another date.
 The only solemnities inscribed in the General Calendar that can fall within that week are those of St. Joseph and the Annunciation.